Can Credit Card Companies Garnish Your Wages?

 The types of income that are generally protected from wage garnishment are social security, retirement savings, unemployment and disability benefits, and workers’ comp.

 Will creditors sue me if I’m unemployed or making little to no money?

 Creditors generally weigh the likelihood of collecting against the cost to collect via legal means.
 If the cost to sue is greater than the probability of collecting your debt, they will probably forgo a lawsuit.
-Alternatively, if they determine you make enough money or are likely to make a steady income in the future, they will probably sue.
+Alternatively, if they determine you make enough money or are likely to make a steady income in the future, they will probably sue and may pursue wage garnishment.
 Of course, legal action is entirely up to the creditors’ discretion, meaning you should never just assume you’re safe from a lawsuit.

 How can you avoid wage garnishment?

 Paying the monthly minimum.
 If this is all you can afford on your credit card balances, this is likely the best short-term option for you.
 Just don’t forget to consider the amount of interest you will pay if you choose this as your long-term strategy.
 You could end up paying more than twice what you originally borrowed.

 Bankruptcy.
 When you file for bankruptcy, most unsecured debts are forgiven with a few exceptions, including student loans, taxes, child support, and alimony.